beryxz/unifi-webex-dl/README.md

 To modify the default log level of 'info', set the env variable `LOG_LEVEL` with one of [winston available log_level](https://github.com/winstonjs/winston#logging-levels).

+## Known issues

+If you download an event recording that doesn't ask for password, it probably won't work.
+This case never occurred in my testing.
+Feel free to open an issue to let me know what happens.

 ## How it works

 Unfortunately, UniFi Moodle doesn't make use of rest apis.
 So we have to do a bit of guessing and matching on the response body.